namancdr/not-todo-app/README.md

 This is a very basic React Not-todo app, you can add styles & add more functionality.

-The app is live : https://nottodo.netlify.app
+The app is live here : https://nottodo.netlify.app

 ## Available Scripts